 Section 4.
 Effective October 2005, members may belong to and vote in more than one local chapter, but may not hold elective office in more than one chapter at a time.
 Membership may be transferred from one chapter to another if approved by the latter chapter.

 Section 5.
 Upon evidence of chapter inactivity for a period of two consecutive years, the Executive Board of the Association has the authority to revoke the chapter charter.

 Section 1.
-These Bylaws may be amended by a majority vote of members voting by mail or electronic ballot, provided the proposed amendments shall have been approved by the Executive Board or presented by petition of at least ten (10) percent of the members to the Executive Board for submission to the membership no later than thirty (30) days following the next regular meeting of the Executive Board.
+These Bylaws may be amended by a majority vote of members, provided the proposed amendments shall have been approved by the Executive Board or presented by petition of at least ten (10) percent of the members to the Executive Board for submission to the membership no later than thirty (30) days following the next regular meeting of the Executive Board.
 All amendments must be submitted to the membership at least thirty (30) days prior to sending the ballot and must include the effective date of the amendment if different from that specified in Section 2 of this Article.

 Amended: December 2001; October 2004; September 2005; September 2006; September 2007; September 2008; September 2010; June 2021; October 2022

 The National School Public Relations Association is a non-stock corporation under the provisions of Chapter 2, Title 13.1 of the Code of Virginia.